2010 - 2015 by M. D. Vaden

 - Some folks like circular polarizers to lessen white gleam on wet leaves

-- If light looks great ... don't chat about it ... get moving ... it can change in mere minutes ... take the shot now
+- If light looks great ... don't chat about it ... take the shot now

-- For portraits, bridges at Prairie Creek trail and James Irvine trail within 1/2 of the visitor center are photogenic.
+- For portraits, bridges at Prairie Creek trail and James Irvine trail are photogenic.

-- Many people aim cameras upward at the canopy.
+- .
 If there is mist, clean the lens between photos

 - A tiny compact umbrella may be your ticket to nice photos on rainy days

-- Prairie Creek Redwoods Drury Parkway offers an "Avenue of the Giants" look if you don't make it to Humboldt
+- Prairie Creek Redwoods Drury Parkway offers an "Avenue of the Giants" look if you don't get to Humboldt

 HDR / High Dynamic Range Imaging in the Redwoods ?